radiumone-engage/r1-engage-unity/README.md

 The only additional requirement for building your project for iOS to support the Connect Plugin is to link against the needed set of system frameworks.

-Again, in Xcode, navigate to the "Build Phases" project settings and add the following frameworks:
+Again, in Xcode, navigate to the "Build Phases" project settings and add the following frameworks (if they are not already present):

-* AdSupport.framework
+* AdSupport.framework - marked Optional instead of Required
 * CoreBluetooth.framework
 * CoreLocation.framework
 * CoreTelephony.framework
 * Security.framework
 * StoreKit.framework
 * SystemConfiguration.framework
+* WebKit.framework - marked Optional instead of Required
 * libsqlite3.dylib

+It is important to add an entry to the 'Other Linker Flags' setting in your application's Build Settings in Xcode.
+Add '-ObjC' to the 'Other Linker Flags' setting if it is not already present.
+This is a common required flag when integrating static libraries with your code.

+**Additional Setup For Ad Mediation**
+If your Unity application is using the advertising feature of the SDK and additionally has enabled ad mediation using MoPub, there is a short list of resource files that you must manually add to your Xcode project for MoPub advertisements to display correctly.

+Alongside the R1UnityConnect.unitypackage file, you should find an 'iOS Resources' folder.
+Within that folder is the 'MoPubResources' folder which contains:

+* MPCloseButtonX.png
+* MPCloseButtonX@2x.png
+* MRAID.bundle

+These files are all required to be included in your application for MoPub advertisements to be displayed correctly.
+Again, these files are only required if you are using the advertising component of R1UnityConnect and have mediation enabled and MoPub setup.
+Once the Xcode project has been created by building in Unity, you can add the two png image files to your Xcode project's Images.xcassets catalog.
+The MRAID.bundle can be placed with any of the other auxiliary resource files. e.g. application plist.

+**Note:**
-Note: As is standard for Unity projects, if you Replace the Xcode project when you 'Build and Run' from within the Unity development app, you will need to re-apply these customizations to your Xcode project.
+As is standard for Unity projects, if you Replace the Xcode project when you 'Build and Run' from within the Unity development app, you will need to re-apply these customizations to your Xcode project.
 After the initial setup of the Xcode project, it is suggested that you save your project to the same file for every build.
 When the Unity app warns that an existing project file already exists, use the 'Append' option so that your code changes are applied but your project settings are left intact.

 ##b.
 For Android Targets